railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_accessRights.rst

 You're planning to put everything significant to your business into the system, but most of your staff need see only part of it, and may need to change even less of it.
 Who should have rights to what, and how do you manage that?

-Tiny ERP's approach to rights management is highly flexible.
+Open ERP's approach to rights management is highly flexible.
 Each user can belong to one or more groups, and the group(s) you belong to determine(s):

 * the visibility of each menu item and